daguenther/Z2A/Procedures/Staff.md

 ## Support Staff

-Support IT staff qualify as SC - 4.
+Support IT staff should qualify as SC - 4.

-The school must maintain an average of
+For every SC - 0, the school must have

 ## Training